THE NATION CLASSROOM

-PERIOD SUMMARY: In the years after World War II, African Americans’ battle for civil rights increasingly took center stage in American life.
+PERIOD SUMMARY: In the years after World War II, African-Americans’ battle for civil rights increasingly took center stage in American life.
 Highlights of that period include Brown v.
-Board of Education (the unanimous 1954 decision by the US Supreme Court that found “separate but equal” schools were unconstitutional); local boycotts of segregated buses in many cities, including Montgomery and Birmingham, Alabama; bus trips made by trained volunteers (“freedom riders”) to southern states, challenging segregation in public places; the 1963 March on Washington for Jobs and Freedom (site of the “I Have a Dream” speech by Dr. Martin Luther King Jr.); and the passage of important federal legislation, most notably the Civil Rights Act of 1964 and the Voting Rights Act of 1965.
+Board of Education (the unanimous 1954 decision by the US Supreme Court that found “separate but equal” schools were unconstitutional); local boycotts of segregated buses in many cities, including Montgomery and Birmingham, Alabama; bus trips made by trained volunteers (“freedom riders”) to southern states, challenging segregation in public places; the 1963 March on Washington for Jobs and Freedom (site of the “I Have a Dream” speech by Dr. Martin Luther King Jr.); Fannie Lou Hamer’s founding of the Freedom Democratic Party, which she represented at the 1964 Democratic National Convention, and the passage of critical federal legislation, most notably the Civil Rights Act of 1964 and the Voting Rights Act of 1965.

 Below you’ll find excerpts from selected articles that ran in The Nation in the 1950s and 1960s about the civil-rights movement.

 The DBQ (document-based question) about this set of excerpts is: Was the overall strategy of the civil-rights movement in the 1950s and early 1960s successful?
 Describe at least four tactics that civil-rights leaders deployed during the period and evaluate their contributions to the movement’s effectiveness.

 - Review the dates of publication of each of the seven documents, all of them excerpts from The Nation.
 Why is it important that the first document is dated 1952, and the second document dated 1955?
 How are the dates of other articles important?